Genetic testing adds another layer to breast cancer prevention

 ♦ 64% chance of getting breast cancer twice in a lifetime.

-“Genetic testing provides another layer in our efforts to detect breast cancer early so treatment can begin earlier,” said Aimee Griffin, director of The Breast Center at Floyd and director of imaging services at Floyd Medical Center.
+♦ “Genetic testing provides another layer in our efforts to detect breast cancer early so treatment can begin earlier,” said Aimee Griffin, director of The Breast Center at Floyd and director of Imaging Services at Floyd in Rome, Ga.

 “Genetics can play such a big role in the possible development of breast cancer, and it’s important for woman to understand there are steps they can take to cut down on that risk,” Griffin continued.